 The former stagecoach route is now major North-South corridor US Hwy 401, and the large tracts of farmland have begun to transform into residential developments, which are just a short commute from The Triangle (Raleigh-Durham-Chapel Hill).
-With small town charm, Rolesville's "Genuine Community, Capital Connection" embodiment led to a population boom of 150% from 2010-2020.
-Today, Rolesville is home to over 11,000 residents, dozens of businesses, three Town parks, and one National Register of Historic Places site.
+With small town charm, Rolesville's "Genuine Community, Capital Connection" embodiment led to a population boom of 125% from 2010-2019.
+Today, Rolesville is home to over 11,000 residents, dozens of businesses, three Town parks, and three National Register of Historic Places sites.